 - Consider putting shirts in the polythene wrappers that they came in.
 This means that the shirts travel better and don’t get scuffed by other items in the suitcase.

 At Airman, we pride ourselves on making some of the finest pilot shirts available in the world.
 With the above tips, you can keep them looking sharper for longer without a huge time investment.

-Introducing the Icarus, available now for 39.95 -
+Introducing the Icarus, available now -